 When Operators Require a Court Order

 Operators accept court orders.
 Both muniment of title and independent administration produce one.
 An operator that rejected an affidavit will take a court order instead.
-The tradeoff is time and cost.
-A court process runs longer and costs more than an affidavit.
-So the right path depends on one question.
-Would this operator have accepted the affidavit at all?
+The tradeoff is time and cost, since a court process runs longer and costs more than an affidavit.

 The Rejection Cycle and What It Costs